-Genetic testing can trace the source of any defective genes.
+Genetic testing can be done to trace the source of any defective

 - low-impact exercise to help build bone

-- surgery to place rods in the bones to strengthen them
+- surgery to place rods in your child’s bones

-- mental-health counseling to help with body-image issues
+- mental health counseling to help treat issues

-What is the Long-Term Outlook For Brittle Bone Disease?
+What Is the Long-Term Outlook for Someone with Brittle Bone Disease?

 Type 1 OI

-People with type 1 OI can live a normal lifespan with relatively few problems.
+If your child has type 1 OI, they can live a normal life with

 Type 2 OI